 This medicine may also increase your risk of bleeding and cause delay in wound healing.
 Check with your doctor right away if you notice any unusual bleeding or bruising, black, tarry stools, blood in the urine or stools, or pinpoint red spots on your skin.

 It is important that you check with your doctor before having any dental procedures or surgeries done, or are receiving bisphosphonates (eg, alendronate, ibandronate, risedronate, Actonel®, Boniva®, Fosamax®, Zometa®) while you are using sunitinib.
 Tell your doctor right away if you have jaw tightness, swelling, numbing, or pain or a loose tooth.
 This could be symptoms of a severe jaw problem.

 This medicine may cause a serious type of reaction called tumor lysis syndrome.
 Your doctor may give you medicine to help prevent this.
 Call your doctor right away if you have a decrease or change in the amount of urine, joint pain, stiffness, or swelling, lower back, side, or stomach pain, a rapid weight gain, swelling of the feet or lower legs, or unusual tiredness or weakness.

 Thrombotic microangiopathy (damage in the smallest blood vessels) may occur while you are using this medicine.
-Tell your doctor right away if you have the following symptoms: a fever, tiredness, confusion, loss of vision, or seizures.
+Tell your doctor right away if you have a fever, tiredness, confusion, loss of vision, or seizures.

 This medicine may cause hypoglycemia (low blood sugar).
-Tell your doctor right away if you notice changes in your blood sugar or you have the following symptoms: shaking, trembling, sweating, fast or pounding heartbeat, faintness or lightheadedness, hunger, or confusion.
+Tell your doctor right away if you notice changes in your blood sugar or you have shaking, trembling, sweating, fast or pounding heartbeat, faintness or lightheadedness, hunger, or confusion.